Discretionary Investment Management

 We will also consider the use of alternatives where and when appropriate.
 These investments could include exposure to commodities, real estate investment trusts, precious metals, absolute return strategies and other hedged strategies.
 We do believe these strategies can provide diversification benefits to client portfolios while also providing the potential for positive returns.

 A fundamental principle that investors often ignore is the selection of an appropriate benchmark to measure performance.
 We believe that setting a realistic investment return objective is the prerequisite for successful investing.
-Proper benchmarking helps to avoid excessive risk in constructing portfolios and gives more consistent results.
+Proper benchmarking can help to avoid excessive risk in constructing portfolios.

 Each client’s situation determines the allocation to specific asset classes.
 We begin with a top down allocation to equities, fixed income and, when appropriate, alternatives.
 Asset classes are further subdivided into sub styles and geographic allocations.
 The specific percentage allocated to each sub category is based on its valuation, return potential and the diversification benefit it offers the portfolio.
 The resulting asset allocation is reviewed and revised as necessary to ensure it remains consistent with our client’s current financial health and long-term objectives.